HenSch90/SiD/Modul-F1_internationale_Studierende.md

 in:

 q: Wissen Sie bereits, ob Ihr Aufenthalt in Deutschland auf Ihr Studium in Ihrem Heimatland angerechnet wird, z.
-B. in Form ECTS-Punkten?
+B. in Form von ECTS-Punkten?

 is: